evmns/EVMNS/Solidity Development Specifications.md

     }}

 Source file coding mode
-UTF-8 or ASCII ecoding is preferred
+UTF-8 or ASCII encoding is preferred

 introduce
 The introduction declaration is usually made at the beginning of the code